 In most cases, you will also have developed short or long-term protective tightness of your joint capsule (usually posterior) and some compensatory muscles.
 These structures need to be stretched to allow normal movement.

 Signs that you have full soft tissue extensibility include being able to move your shoulder through a full range of motion.
-In the early stage, this may need to be passively (by someone else) eg your osteopath.
+In the early stage, this may need to be passively helped (by someone else) eg. your osteopath.
 As you improve you will be able to do this under your own muscle power.